aibasel/downward/BUILD.md

 Note that compiling from terminal is only possible with the right environment.
 The easiest way to get such an environment is to use the `Developer PowerShell for VS 2019` or `Developer PowerShell`.

 Alternatively, you can [create a Visual Studio Project](https://www.fast-downward.org/ForDevelopers/CMake#Custom_Builds), open it in Visual Studio and build from there.
-Visual Studio will create its binary files in subdirectories of the project that our driver script currently does not recognize.
-If you build with Visual Studio, you will have to run the individual components of the planner yourself.
+Visual Studio creates its binary files in subdirectories of the project that our driver script currently does not recognize.
+If you build with Visual Studio, you have to run the individual components of the planner yourself.

 ## Running the planner